codybadger/codybadger.github.io/cv/index.md

 ### Los Angeles, 2004 – 2006

 * Founding member of an SAE sponsored intercollegiate competition focused on optimal fuel efficiency of a gas powered vehicle.
-* Leader of design & manufacture of the chassis, driver seat, and suspension system, our team achieved 824 mpg..
+* Leader of design & manufacture of the chassis, driver seat, and suspension system, our team achieved 824 mpg.

 # Education